awsdocs/aws-iot-docs/developerguide/detect-behaviors.md

 # Behaviors<a name="detect-behaviors"></a>

 A security profile contains a set of behaviors\.
 Each behavior contains a metric that specifies the normal behavior for a group of devices or for all devices in your account\.
-See [Metrics](detect-metrics.md) and [CreateSecurityProfile](dd-api-iot-CreateSecurityProfile.md)\.
+See [Cloud\-side metrics](detect-cloud-side-metrics.md), [Device\-side metrics](detect-device-side-metrics.md) and [CreateSecurityProfile](dd-api-iot-CreateSecurityProfile.md)\.

 The following describes some of the fields that are used in the definition of a `behavior`: